PrivateGuardian-protocol/private-guardian-ethglobal2023/README.md

 ### Start frontend

-Make sure your are in the `account.js-next` folder
+Make sure your are in the `account.js-next` folder, and is in the `connect-example` branch.

+If you don't, run `git checkout connect-example`

 Install packages with package manager